adamlangsner/http-template/README.md

 ### options
 the third argument can be an options object or the callback. the current supported options are as follows:

-    https: boolean (default: false) - if set to true request will be sent using https
+    - https: boolean (default: false) - if set to true request will be sent using https
+    - autoContentLength: boolean (default: true) - when true, httpTemplate will fill in the 'Content-Length' header for you.

 ```js
 // send request over https